TomasVotruba/tomasvotruba.com/source/_posts/2016-04-30-decouple-your-doctrine-filters.md

 ## Could We Make It Easier?

-In the tutorial from KnpUniversity, there is way to skip enabling filters in controller.
-By creating own [BeforeRequestListener](https://knpuniversity.com/screencast/doctrine-queries/filters#enabling-a-filter-globally), you can skip the controllers part.
+In the tutorial from KnpUniversity, there is way to skip enabling filters in controller - by creating own [BeforeRequestListener](https://knpuniversity.com/screencast/doctrine-queries/filters#enabling-a-filter-globally).

 It's quite nice, but it just moves all these steps from controller's responsibility somewhere else.
 So you have to enable them again, just in different place.